vika19/MDIBL_pipeline_for_counts/README.md

-# MDIBL_pipeline_for_counts
+# Genome Guided Counts
-Pipeline setup for MDIBL automated scripts for raw seq to counts
+Workflow setup for automated scripts for raw seq to counts, based on methods developed for MDIBL Environmental Genetics Workshop

 1. Place genome in Reference directory.
 You will need a genome in fasta format, a gff of gene locations, and a splice sites file.
 Examples for Daphnia are provide for formatting guidance.